-- 1. According to the Western Cape Biodiversity Spatial Plan (BSP) of 2017 terrestrial Critical Biodiversity Areas (CBAs) mapped on portions 54 (north and north eastern section of the property), and a thin strip along the north eastern boundary of portion 56.
+- 1. According to the Western Cape Biodiversity Spatial Plan (BSP) of 2017 terrestrial Critical Biodiversity Areas (CBAs) mapped on portions 54 (north and north eastern section of the property), portion 25 (small area near the boundary with portion 54) and a thin strip along the north eastern boundary of portion 56.
 The desired management objective for CBAs is that they are maintained in a natural or near-natural state with no further loss of habitat.
 Degraded areas should be rehabilitated, and only low impact biodiversity sensitive land uses are appropriate.
 This is correctly reflected in the report. - 2.
 The majority of the proposed expansion area does not coincide with the mapped CBAs and thus it is not opposed.
 However, there is a strip of proposed expansion area which runs along the north eastern boundary of the existing development which does coincide with the CBA (as indicated in Appendix D1 in the Biodiversity Map of your report).
 It is recommended that this section of the proposed expansion to be omitted from the development footprint in order to allow for the CBA to remain intact.

 - 3. The mapped vegetation for the area, if it were in a natural state, is Swartland Silcrete Renosterveld (Critically Endangered) across most of portion 56; Swartland Alluvium Fynbos (Critically Endangered) covering the north and eastern sections of portion 54 and Swartland Granite Renosterveld (Critically Endangered) which runs along the north western boundary of portion 56 and the south western boundary of portion 54.
+Portion 25 is mapped as a mix of these 3 Critically Endangered vegetation types.
 It is reflected in the report that the actual state of vegetation on site is largely transformed by previous and currently land-use however please provide clarity as to whether a botanical survey was done; given that the indigenous vegetation that would naturally occur in this area is listed as critically endangered it is important to provide more thorough information on the current status of the vegetation on site. - 4.
 In relation to the stormwater management component of this application, it is noted that the proposed combining of the two existing dams will create a single dam with a smaller footprint.
 This is not opposed. - 5.
 In relation to water runoff and the potential for water pollution, it is noted that the design layout has provided for channels along downslope boundaries and for run off to be kept separate from the natural water course.
 If implemented correctly this should avoid impacts on indigenous aquatic biota in the natural water course. - 6.
 Rehabilitation of all eroded areas and regular and ongoing control of invasive alien species is required across all properties and not just limited to the immediate area of the development footprint.